scalawithcats/scala-with-cats/src/pages/monads/writer.md

 `Writers` are useful for logging operations in multi-threaded environments.
 Let's confirm this by computing (and logging) some factorials.

-The `factorial` function below computes a factorial, printing out the intermediate steps in the calculation as it runs.
+The `factorial` function below computes a factorial and prints out the intermediate steps as it runs.
-The `slowly` helper function ensures this takes a while to run, even on the very small examples we need in this book to fit the output on the page:
+The `slowly` helper function ensures this takes a while to run, even on the very small examples below:

 ```tut:book:silent
 def slowly[A](body: => A) =